zac-march/CVSimple/README.md

-# React Resume Builder
+# CVSimple

 This React single-page web application allows you to create a customized Resume with ease.
 You can easily add, edit, and delete input fields to include your data.
 The preview Resume updates in real-time as you make changes.
 Once you are satisfied with your result, you can download it as a PDF with a single button click.
 Additionally, the app includes an autofill functionality to preview an automatically filled Resume.

 ## Demo

-Check out the [live demo](https://zac-march.github.io/resume-builder/) to see Resume Builder in action.
+Check out the [live demo](https://zac-march.github.io/CVSimple/ to see the app in action.

 ## Features